 - Pour one ladle of the steaming milk into the egg mixture, whisking constantly to prevent clumping.

-- Turn the pot of coconut milk to low and add the egg mixture and continue whisking until thickened.
+- Turn the pot of coconut milk to low and slowly add the egg mixture, whisking until thickened.

 - Once it thickens, remove from heat and stir in vanilla and butter.